Check your email regularly for information from your instructor and important notices from the college.

-In an online course, most coursework can be conducted online or with a combination of media materials.
-Often students will be required to complete exam(s) in person with the instructor, through a Testing Center or with a proctor.
+In an online course, coursework may be conducted fully online or with a combination of participation modes.
+Students may be required to complete exam(s) in person with the instructor, through a Testing Center, or with a proctor.

 Respondus LockDown Browser™ and Respondus Monitor™

 Respondus LockDown Browser™ is a custom browser that locks down the testing environment within Blackboard.
 When you use Respondus LockDown Browser you will be unable to print, copy, go to another URL, or access other applications.
 When an assessment is started, you are locked into it until you submit it for grading.
 Available for both Windows and Mac.